conweller/Got-Milk-Writeup/Readme.md

 ## Lets start pwning

-First lets figure out where our input is going going on the stack, so know what argument will contain the address of the `lose` entry we want to pass to `%n` in our print statement.
-We can do this by printing a bunch of `A`s followed by some flags and trying to find which argument our `A`s are:
+First we will find where our input is going on the stack, so we know which argument will contain the address of the `lose` entry we want to pass to `%n` in our print statement.
+We can do this by printing a bunch of `A`s followed by some flags and try to find which argument our `A`s are:

 ```python
 from pwn import *